realiotech/realio-network-docs/docs/03-validators/06-validator-faq.md

 # Validator FAQ

-::: Warning Disclaimer: This is work in progress.
+:::warning Disclaimer: This is work in progress.
 Mechanisms and values are susceptible to change.
 :::

 ## General Concepts
 ### What is a validator?
-[The Realio Network](../..) is based on [Tendermint](https://docs.tendermint.com/v0.34/introduction/what-is-tendermint.html), which relies on a set of validators to secure the network.
+[The Realio Network](../..) is based on [CometBFT](https://docs.cometbft.com/v0.34/introduction/what-is-cometbft), which relies on a set of validators to secure the network.
 The role of validators is to run a full node and participate in consensus by broadcasting votes which contain cryptographic signatures signed by their private key.
 Validators commit new blocks in the blockchain and receive revenue in exchange for their work.
 They must also participate in governance by